Duet3D/wiki-content/User_manual/Troubleshooting/Parts.md

 # Duet 3

-## Connectors used on 6HC Mainboard and 3HC Expansion
+## Connectors used on main and expansion boards

 2.54mm Molex compatible connectors are used for everything except stepper motor and medium-current outputs.
 These are widely available from the usual electronic component distributors, and on eBay.